zashraf1985/optly-react-native-testapp-proto/prototype/README.md

-# Optimizely React Native Testapp Prototype
+# Optimizely React Native Test App Prototype
 This is a prototype and proof of concept for react native testapp design.
 It only demonstrates high level design and does not use / test all features of SDK

 ## Prototype Code